nakatamaho/gmpxx_mkII/README.md

 pre-`mpfc_class` real-pair implementation, while `example06` uses
-`gmpxx::mpfc_class`. `example07` renders a dependency-free Mandelbrot set view as terminal ASCII by default, and writes a PPM image with `--ppm [output.ppm]`. `example08` solves the Wilkinson polynomial and a slightly perturbed variant to show root sensitivity in an ill-conditioned polynomial.
+`gmpxx::mpfc_class`. `example07` renders a dependency-free Mandelbrot set view as terminal ASCII by default, and writes a PPM image with `--ppm [output.ppm]`; `--width N` controls the render width. `example08` solves the Wilkinson polynomial and a slightly perturbed variant to show root sensitivity in an ill-conditioned polynomial.

 ## License